Our 2025 CSA registration is open!

 in my share?

 The contents of your share will vary with the seasonality of the produce.
 Members pick up their produce share at the farm, weekly, or every other week depending on the share selected.
-The share sizes are the same, usually between 8-14 different items.
+The share sizes are between 8 & 14 different items depending on whether it is early, mid or late season..

 Each share will typically include one or more of each of these: